Edmond Good

-Edmond Elbridge Good (July 1, 1910 – September 22, 1991) was a 20th-century Canadian illustrator, writer and co-author of more than a dozen comics during the Golden Age of Comic Books.
+Edmond Elbridge Good (July 1, 1910 – September 22, 1991) was a Canadian illustrator, writer and co-author of more than a dozen comics during the Golden Age of Comic Books.

 Biography

 Early life

 Born in Saco, Maine, Good's parents were both Canadian and returned to their home town of Hamilton Ontario when Edmond was 10.
 Ed showed a keen interest in art at an early age, and excelled at drawing in high school.
 After graduation Good's father, a seasonal fisherman, insisted his son continue his education and paid for his tuition at the Hamilton school of art and design.
 Upon graduation Edmond went to work as a commercial illustrator before making his debut in comics for Bell Features, a comic strip syndicate owned by Cy Bell in 1941.
 His only marriage was to Audrey Harrison whom he wed in June 1936, the couple had two children together Aledra and Barton.